swizkon/es-labs/presentation-slidev/eventsourcing/pages/projections.md

 ### Modelling state from event streams

-In-memory or drop create schema in DB.
+In-memory, cached or drop create schema in DB.

-Motivator:
+Motivator:\
 Facts (events) dont change, but your perception of the facts do